noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   - find sealed traits in the scala docs
   - todo: need to do a better job at categorizing operators, especially the mutable vs immutable ones
   - extending, using `poop extends blah1, blah2` vs `poop extends blah1 with blah2`
-  - definitions with signatures like `def poop(...)(...) => ???`
-    - basically your able to pass 2 sets of parameters, which are both available in the fn body
-  - scala.math.Ordering[A]: pretty sure i have the syntax wrong
-  - need to do better on the using, given explanations & examples
   - in general look through all the coursera assignments for each week, there are bunches of stuff in there that wasnt explained in the course and could be a good starting point for grepping the docs

 ## links